arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-rs485/content.md

 Now that you are familiar with the RS-485 communication interface on the Opta™, take a look at the following documentation to learn more:

-* Take a look at [getting started tutorial](/tutorials/opta/getting-started) to get a better overview of the features of Opta™
+* Take a look at the [Opta™ User Manual](/tutorials/opta/user-manual) to get a better overview of the features of Opta™

 * If you wish to incorporate Wi-Fi®/Bluetooth® Low Energy in your Opta™ solutions, have a look at [connectivity tutorial](/tutorials/opta/getting-started-connectivity)